AVENTURA - HACKATHON - PRODUCT DESIGNER 2020

 What is their goal?

 From our research we identified some core insights that helped drive our product forward; people will primarily be using this on their phone to book flights, packages, or tours-this will need to be available in multiple languages.
 Some people were concerned with travel to certain countries in South America due to environmental, political or human rights concerns.
 People wanted unique ways to explore new places and meet new people through travel so they can grow and learn.

 Culture drives experiences, and can influence how we make decisions as individuals.
 We wanted that to be our inspiration when building this app to create a truly human-centered travel experience.

 It was important to us as researchers and designers to make sure diversity, inclusion and equity were a priority in this app design, and that culture was always part of the process.

 We sent out a survey to the design and research community and extended social network; from the 15 responses we received we were identified some core issues with travel apps regarding lack of safety information, culture knowledge and insights as using travel apps as a communication tool.

-The shorter time frame forced us to choose only a couple problems to focus on; One of the things we all agreed on when discussing the scope of this problems, was the cultural aspect.
+The shorter time frame forced us to choose only a couple key problems to focus on; One of the things we all agreed on when discussing the scope of this problems, was the cultural aspect.
 We asked ourselves two key questions to begin our process with empathy and move toward creating an equitable experience.

 Who are we designing for?